 What’s an Air Conditioning Dry Charge?

-- Leading technology to lessen humidity
+- Modern technology to lower humidity

-- Current production refrigerant solutions guaranteeing longer life and extended availability of refrigerant
+- Current production refrigerant solutions ensuring longer life and extended availability of refrigerant

 - Longer warranty periods for even greater peace of mind